pscally1005/pscally1005.github.io/_posts/recipes/chicken/2024-08-29-baked-thighs.markdown

 - lemon juice
 - bake
 - roast
-Description: These baked chicken thighs are dead simple to make and taste great.
+Description: These baked <a href="/misc/meat#chicken-thighs">chicken</a> thighs are dead simple to make and taste great.
 Just mix spices in a bowl, dump over chicken, and stick in the oven.
 I've gone with thighs today to mix it up, but chicken breasts would also work (just reduce the time)
 Instructions:
 - Preheat your oven to 400F, and line a large cookie sheet with parchment paper